About Susan

 Susan Lennoc, PhD, CPCA Lifelong Interest in People

+Ever since I can remember I have been fascinated by people.
+What makes us tick?
+What lies below the surface?
 It is my firm conviction that we humans need never stop growing and can find joy and fulfillment throughout our entire lives.
 If you are ready to embark on an exploration of your growing edge, it would be my privilege to support you in your growth.

 Brief CV